andrew/ultimate-awesome/README.md

 - [awesome-azure-iot](https://github.com/formulahendry/awesome-azure-iot) - A curated list of awesome Azure Internet of Things projects and resources.
 - [Awesome-Fabulous](https://github.com/jimbobbennett/Awesome-Fabulous) - A hand-curated list of awesome resources when using Fabulous 📱.
 - [recommendations-for-engineers](https://github.com/pyxelr/recommendations-for-engineers) - All of my recommendations for aspiring engineers in a single place, coming from various areas of interest.
+- [awesome-gradient](https://github.com/Gradients/awesome-gradient) - 😎 A curated list of awesome Gradient frameworks, libraries and software and resources.
 - [Awesome-Multimodal-LLM-Autonomous-Driving](https://github.com/IrohXu/Awesome-Multimodal-LLM-Autonomous-Driving) - [WACV 2024 Survey Paper] Multimodal Large Language Models for Autonomous Driving.
 - [Awesome-Server-Side-Swift](https://github.com/Jinxiansen/Awesome-Server-Side-Swift) -  Swift 服务端开发 Perfect、Vapor资料。.
 - [awesome-systools](https://github.com/Spacial/awesome-systools) - Awesome Systools is a collection of sysadmins daily handy tools.